Friday, April 26, 2024

 Free Flowing Environments: The First Phase

 The early masterpieces of audio animation were fever dreams of high modernism.
 It was during this epoch that the inchoate tradition was least tempered by compromise with conventional notions of musicality.
 Motion was wild and utterly free.
-Sound flurries shot at hyperspeed across vast distances; disjointed audio fragments acted as
+Flurries of audio shot at hyperspeed across vast distances; disjointed audio fragments acted as

 The simplest form of audio animation is the sound effect.
 As lofty and uncompromising as this epoch was, its roots were in a more utilitarian notion of diegetic sound.
 Pierre Schaeffer had years of experience creating effects for radio by the time he formally began the project of musique concrète, and his early collaborations with Pierre Henry often reflect the narrative and imagistic beginnings of his work with sound.
 The BBC Radiophonic Workshop followed a similar trajectory, with origins in simple effect-generation evolving into more elaborate musical projects.
 In America, Tod Dockstader designed sounds for